Green Bay Bays: 1905 to 1907: Green Bay Colts / Wisconsin State League

 After a decade without a minor league team, Green Bay returned to play in 1902 joining the reformed Wisconsin State League.
 Green Bay was managed by Schwartz and Schuette.
 The league reformed as an eight-team independent league.
 Final standings and records for the 1902 league season are unknown, The Wisconsin State League did not play as a minor league in 1903.

 In 1905, the Wisconsin State League reformed, and Green Bay joined the league, as the Green Bay "Colts" resumed minor league baseball play as members of six–team Class D level Wisconsin State League, also called the "Wisconsin Association," with all league teams based in Wisconsin.
 The Colts joined the Beloit Collegians, Freeport Pretzels, La Crosse Pinks, Oshkosh Indians and Wausau Lumberjacks teams in league play.

 The 1905 Green Bay Colts ended their first season of Wisconsin State League play in last place.
 With a record of 47–62, the Colts placed sixth in the six-team Wisconsin State League standings, finishing 21.0 games behind the champion La Crosse Pinks.
 Green Bay had five managers during their last place season: Wiliam Kennelly, William McGinnis, Mart McQuaid, Ernest Van Erman and Warren Beck.
 The league held no playoffs, with the regular season first place team winning the championship.

 In their second season of minor league play, the 1906 Green Bay Colts continued as members of the six-team Wisconsin State League.
 The Colts ended the 1906 season with a 55–63 record, placing fourth in the league standings, playing the season under managers George Bubser and Phil Stremmel.
-The Colts finished 21.0 games behind the first place LaCrosse Pinks in the final standings.
+The Colts finished 21.0 games behind the first place La Crosse Pinks in the final standings.

 The Green Bay "Orphans" continued play as the 1907 Wisconsin State League expanded to eight teams, adding the Madison Senators and Fond du Lac Webfoots as expansion franchises.
 The league remained classified as a Class D level league.

 The "Orphans" ended the 1907 Wisconsin State League regular season in seventh place.
-With a record of 48–78, playing the season under managers Ira Hastings and John Corrigan, Green Bay ended the season 31.5 games behind the first place Freeport Pretzels in the eight–team league.
+With a record of 48–78, playing the season under managers Ira Hastings and John Corrigan, Green Bay ended the season 31½ games behind the first place Freeport Pretzels in the eight–team league.